-Observe that the l.h.s. of (2) is the probability of reaching state $\tau$ after first sampling a state $\sigma \in f_i$ according to $\mu$ and then addressing $f_i$ at $\sigma$ .
-The requirement that this probability equals $\mu(\tau)$ for every $\tau \in \Omega$ means that $(D, \rho)$ must be such that in every state $\sigma \in f_i$ the distribution on actions for addressing $f_i$ perfectly removes the conditional $f_i \ni \sigma$ .
-Of course, a trivial way to satisfy this requirement is to sample a new state $\sigma'$ according to $\mu$ in each step (assuming $\mu$ is efficiently sampleable).
-Doing this, though, foregoes any notion of iterative progress towards a goal, as the set of flaws present in $\sigma'$ are completely unrelated to those in $\sigma$ .
-Instead, one would like to respect (2) while limiting the flaws introduced in $\sigma'$ .
-To that end, we can consider the projection of the action digraph D capturing which flaws may be introduced (caused) when we address each flaw.
-It is important to note that, below, potential causality is independent of flaw choice and that the causality digraph has an arc $i \to j$ if there exists even one transition aimed at addressing $f_i$ that causes $f_j$ to appear in the new state.
+Observe that the left-hand side (l.h.s.) of (2) is the probability of reaching state τ after first sampling a state $\sigma \in f_i$ according to μ and then addressing f_i at σ .
+The requirement that this probability equals $\mu(\tau)$ for every $\tau \in \Omega$ means that (D, ρ) must be such that in every state $\sigma \in f_i$ the distribution on actions for addressing f_i perfectly removes the conditional $f_i \ni \sigma$.
+Of course, a trivial way to satisfy this requirement is to sample a new state σ' according to μ in each step (assuming μ is efficiently sampleable).
+Doing this, however, foregoes any notion of iterative progress towards a goal, as the set of flaws present in σ' is completely unrelated to those in σ .
+Instead, we would like to respect (2) while limiting the flaws introduced in σ' .
+Towards this end, we can consider the projection of the action digraph D capturing those flaws which may be introduced (caused) when we address each flaw.
+It is important to note that, below, potential causality is independent of flaw choice and that the causality digraph has an arc $i \to j$ if there exists even one transition aimed at addressing f_i that causes f_j to appear in the new state.
 Naturally, the sparser this causality digraph, the better.

-Potential Causality.
-For an arc $\sigma \xrightarrow{i} \tau$ in D and a flaw $f_j$ present in $\tau$ we say that $f_i$ causes $f_j$ if $f_i = f_j$ or $f_j \not\supseteq \sigma$ .
-We say that $f_i$ potentially causes $f_j$ if D contains at least one arc wherein $f_i$ causes $f_j$ .
+POTENTIAL CAUSALITY.
+For an arc $\sigma \xrightarrow{i} \tau$ in D and a flaw f_j present in τ , we say that f_i causes f_j if $f_i = f_j$ or $f_j \not\ni \sigma$.
+We say that f_i potentially causes f_j if D contains at least one arc wherein f_i causes f_j .

-Causality Digraph.
-The digraph $C = C(\Omega, F, D)$ on [m] where $i \to j$ iff $f_i$ potentially causes $f_j$ is called the causality digraph.
-The neighborhood of a flaw $f_i$ is $\Gamma(i) = \{j : i \to j \text{ exists in } C\}$ .
+CAUSALITY DIGRAPH.
+The digraph $C = C(\Omega, F, D)$ on [m] where $i \to j$ iff f_i potentially causes f_j is called the causality digraph.
+The neighborhood of a flaw f_i is $\Gamma(i) = \{j : i \to j \text{ exists in } C\}$.

-Harvey and Vondrák [19] proved that for essentially every lopsidependency digraph L of interest, there exist resampling oracles whose causality digraph is (a subgraph of) L. We should emphasize, though, that there is no guarantee that these promised resampling oracles can be implemented efficiently, so as to yield an LLL algorithmization (and, naturally, in the absence of efficiency considerations the LLL is already "algorithmic" by exhaustive search).
+Harvey and Vondrák [19] proved that for essentially every lopsidependency digraph L of interest, there exist resampling oracles whose causality digraph is (a subgraph of) L. We should emphasize, however, that there is no guarantee that these promised resampling oracles can be implemented efficiently to yield an LLL algorithmization (and, naturally, in the absence of efficiency considerations, the LLL is already "algorithmic" by exhaustive search).
 Indeed, as we discuss below, there are settings in which the existence of efficient resampling oracles seems unlikely.
 That said, in [19] Harvey and Vondrák demonstrated the existence of efficient resampling oracles for a plethora of LLL applications in the variable setting, the permutation setting, and several other settings.

-Perhaps the simplest demonstration of the restrictiveness of resampling oracles comes from one of the oldest and most vexing concerns about the LLL (see the survey of Szegedy [35]).
-Namely, the inability of the LLL to establish that a graph with maximum degree $\Delta$ can be colored with $q = \Delta + 1$ colors.
-For example, if $\mu$ is the uniform measure on all $q^n$ colorings with q colors, then every time a vertex v is recolored, its color must be chosen uniformly among all colors, something that induces a requirement of $q > e\Delta$ colors.
-If, instead, one could chose only among colors that do not currently appear in v's neighborhood, then for all $q \ge \Delta + 1$ , the causality digraph is empty and rapid termination follows trivially.
-But it seems very hard to describe a probability measure $\mu$ and resampling oracles for it that respect the empty causality graph.
+Perhaps the simplest demonstration of the restrictiveness of resampling oracles comes from one of the oldest and most vexing concerns about the LLL (see the survey of Szegedy [35]), namely, the inability2 of the LLL to establish that a graph with maximum degree Δ can be colored with $q=\Delta+1$ colors.
+For example, if μ is the uniform measure on all q^n colorings with q colors, then every time a vertex v is recolored, its color must be chosen uniformly from among all colors, something that induces a requirement of $q>e\Delta$ colors.
+If, instead, we were to choose only from among colors that do not currently appear in v's neighborhood, then for all $q\geq \Delta+1$, the causality digraph would be empty, and rapid termination follows trivially.
+But it seems very hard to describe a probability measure μ and resampling oracles for it that respect the empty causality graph.